Mapping E-commerce Workloads to Range Partition Keys

 FOR VALUES FROM ('${NEXT_START}') TO ('${NEXT_END}');"

-# 2. Detach and archive oldest partition (if retention policy met)
+# 2. Detach and archive the oldest partition if retention policy is met

 FROM pg_inherits i